Leverage Products – Definition and Examples

 • Geographical accessibility – Global

-Comparing these instruments to standard financial markets there are some benefits and drawbacks that are worth highlighting.
+Comparing these instruments to standard financial markets there are some of the more noticiable drawbacks that are worth highlighting and some potential benefits.

 Pros